David Brabham: Sports car racing

-Since 1999 he has been a regular in the American Le Mans Series (ALMS), having raced for teams such as Panoz and Prodrive Ferrari 550 Maranello.
+Since 1999, Brabham has been a regular in the American Le Mans Series (ALMS), having raced for teams such as Panoz and Prodrive Ferrari 550 Maranello.
 He won the Sebring 12-hour race in 2005.
 In Australia, he has contested the Bathurst 24 Hour race and continued to make occasional appearances in the Bathurst 1000.

 Brabham has won a total of 23 ALMS events across all four classes in the series.
 He is a two-time champion in the series, winning the LMP1 title in 2009 and LMP title in 2010.

 In 2003, Brabham won first-in-class (4th overall) with Multimatic Motorsports at the 24 Hours of Daytona, the Daytona Prototype category's inaugural race.
 Brabham finished second at the 2003 24 Hours of Le Mans driving for Bentley.
 In 2005 he started the first of four consecutive Le Mans starts racing Aston Martin DBR9's.
 He finished ninth overall and third in the GT1 Class for Aston Martin Racing.
 At the 2006 24 Hours of Le Mans, Brabham scored a fourth in the GT1 category (ninth overall) driving for Russian Age Racing.
 Brabham won the GT1 class of the 2007 24 Hours of Le Mans and again in the 2008 24 Hours of Le Mans driving for Aston Martin Racing.

 Driving for Peugeot, he won the 2009 24 Hours of Le Mans outright with co-drivers Alexander Wurz and Marc Gené driving a Peugeot 908 HDi FAP.
 He joined brother Geoff as a Le Mans winner with his older brother having also won for Peugeot in 1993.
 It also saw him join his father and older brother as an outright winner at Le Mans with father Jack having won the only French Grand Prix held at the Bugatti Circuit in 1967.

 David Brabham became only the fourth Australian driver to win the 24 Hours of Le Mans following Bernard Rubin in 1928, Vern Schuppan in 1983, and older brother Geoff in 1993.

 Brabham won the 2009 and 2010 American Le Mans Series LMP championship, driving for Highcroft Racing.
-For 2012, he will compete in the FIA World Endurance Championship in a JRM Racing Honda Performance Development ARX-03a.
+For 2012, he would compete in the FIA World Endurance Championship in a JRM Racing Honda Performance Development ARX-03a.